ci-monk/cloud-native-buildpacks/go/no-imports/README.md

-# Go Sample App using no imports
+# Go example app using no imports

 ## Building